devantennae786/devantennae786/README.md

 ### Hi there 👋

-I am **Senior Frontend Web Developer**, ver the last eleven years, I have implemented different frontend architectures from scratch and also designs/redesigns for and onto many applications and websites for numerous various businesses using a lot of frameworks and technologies:
+I am **Senior Frontend Web Developer**, over the last eleven years, I have implemented different frontend architectures from scratch and also designs/redesigns for and onto many applications and websites for numerous various businesses using a lot of frameworks and technologies:

 - Vue.js / VueX
 - React.js / Next.js / Redux